BrodyDoesArt/discord-bot/cogs/README.md

 !pause → pauses or resumes the video<br>
 !skip → skips the video<br>
 !remove [video] → removes the video from the queue<br>

+- Log system:
+Will send which user has sent which command in a channel nammed "logs" Will also send an error message when a command fails